What is KiwiSaver?

 FAQs

-How your kiwiSaver income is taxed?
+How your KiwiSaver income is taxed?

 Your KiwiSaver provider invests your contributions so they earn money for you.
 You pay tax on the money your investment earns, but you do not pay tax on any money you withdraw from your KiwiSaver account.